waverlywang7/cs124/design.md

+NCR Overall:
+  * Missing many intermediate steps in design walkthrough
+  * Some testing done
+  * Some design iteration done
+  * Not designed well for 360x640 screen
+  * Missing Pull Request

 XX NCR: You should have a header here and should have some introductory information as to what this document is about.
 Who is designed what and why?

 NCR: You were supposed to create a Pull Request and assign me as a reviewer.